What you'll find on this page

 The Graeme Clark Scholarship is a unique award established to help recipients of Cochlear™ hearing solutions further themselves by undertaking university studies.

 The Scholarship consists of financial assistance towards a degree at an accredited university and is paid in annual instalments on the successful completion of each year of study for a period of up to three years.
-It is available to cochlear implant and bone conduction implant recipients who are currently completing their final year of school, currently attending university, or mature aged students who have been accepted into a university course.
+It is available to cochlear implant and bone conduction implant recipients who finished their final year of high school in 2021, are currently attending university, or mature aged students who have been accepted into a university course.

 The Scholarship is awarded on the basis of academic achievement and a demonstrated commitment to the Cochlear ideals of leadership and humanity.